 Originally developed by Coast Mountain Hydro, the Forrest Kerr project received a Provincial Environmental Assessment Certificate in 2003.
 The project was sold to NovaGold in 2006 after Coast Mountain Hydro was unable to obtain funding.
 AltaGas acquired the project in 2008 when it bought Coast Mountain Hydro from NovaGold.

 Forrest Kerr is located within the Tahltan First Nation traditional territory.
 AltaGas entered into an Impact Benefit Agreement (IBA) for the project with the Tahltan Central Council in May 2010.

 The hydroelectric facility successfully completed the 72-hour testing period required to achieve the commercial operation date (COD) in October 2014 and delivered the certificate of COD to BC Hydro.

 Forrest Kerr plant make-up

-The power plant consists of a diversion weir, intake structure, desanding facility, power tunnel, underground powerhouse, tailrace tunnel, and an associated electrical substation and transmission works.
+The power plant consists of a diversion weir, intake structure, desanding facility, power tunnel, underground powerhouse, tailrace tunnel and an associated electrical substation and transmission works.

 Unlike regular hydroelectric projects that impound water within a dam, the Forrest Kerr plant redirects a part of the river water to an intake structure situated close to the meeting point of Forrest Kerr Creek and Iskut River.
-This process leaves behind smaller environmental footprint and minimises the impact on terrestrial and aquatic ecosystems.
+This process leaves behind a smaller environmental footprint and minimises the impact on terrestrial and aquatic ecosystems.

 Powerhouse equipment in Iskut River hydropower facility